 Habitat - Siam and Cochin-China, Cambodia, Ceylon

-Uses - An very effective treatment for hypertension in cases with cerebral congestion.
+Uses - A very effective treatment for hypertension in cases with cerebral congestion.
 A strong purgative (cleanses, empties the bowels) and used as a colouring agent.

-Characteristics - No odour with a with a very bitter taste.
+Characteristics - No odour with a very bitter taste.
 When water is applied the gum-resin produces a yellow emulsion.
 Dissolves in a mixture of alcohol and water.